ansible/ansible/docsite/rst/intro_installation.rst

     $ cd ./ansible
     $ source ./hacking/env-setup

+If you want to suppress spurious warnings/errors, use:

+    $ source ./hacking/env-setup -q

 If you don't have pip installed in your version of Python, install pip::

     $ sudo easy_install pip